sleepymalc/Notes/README.md

 ## Abstract

 This repo contains all lecture notes I took in Umich by LaTeX together with Inkscape.
 The `header.tex` is the same in [Academic Template](https://github.com/sleepymalc/Academic-Template), which can be freely adjusted in order to meet your own needs.
-The particular compile environment should be not that relvant, since the packages this notes environment depend on is quite straightforward and elegant, hence a simple `pdflatex` should do the job.
+The particular compile environment should be not that relvant, since the packages this environment depends on are quite straightforward and minimal, hence a simple `pdflatex` should do the job.
 As for Inkscape figures, please look into [VSCode-LaTeX-Inkscape](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape) and also [inkscape-figures](https://github.com/sleepymalc/inkscape-figures) for detailed configuration.
 Feel free to submit pull requests if you find a typo and want to fix it.

 ## About Honor Code